Removal of Institutional Charges and Removal of Financial Aid Policies

 |6th "week" or later:||all tuition charges remain, drop fee assessed|

 If you would like to estimate the impact of dropping a course, our Tuition Adjustment Estimator can assist.
 Please read the directions carefully.
-Correct dates must be used in order to calculate correctly.
+Session dates must be used in order to calculate the adjustment correctly.
 Students with Financial Aid should check with their Counselor prior to dropping courses.
 (Note: Please download a new estimator for each use as the form is subject to change.)

 Students requesting medical or hardship financial considerations must do so in writing to the Student Accounts Office within 30 days of Withdraw / Leave of Absence form submission, otherwise the above percentages of tuition removal will be used.